“How do they film that?” I always ask. “How do they coordinate? What are they not showing me?”

 - Sailfish aren’t picky about what they lay their eggs on.
 Palm front, cameraman, or boat, in a few minutes the webbing that holds the eggs together can be heavy enough to be a danger.

 - Barrie Britton, an expert in bird photography, has the grand adventure of sitting ten or more hours in a hide for three weeks waiting for a bowerbird mating.
 I can feel the back pain now.

 - Monarchs in their winter refuge in Mexico can “explode” from one tree from minor disturbance and one can’t predict when or where they’ll settle next.
 Tree climbers and cameraman spent long days rigging wires for the camera to glide on while 50 meters up and not disturbing the butterflies.
 It’s so tedious and frustrating for them that it was hard to watch for me.

 - The honor of the natural history cameraman: spend almost two weeks “bonding” with curious seal pups while waiting for the orcas to show up and take one.

 - Four weeks in a hut over a hole drilled through eight feet of ice with 100 dives lasting up to one hour.
 Respect.

-- The most tedious of all: spending two years recreating a rock outcrop in a studio so they can map one year’s worth of plant life cycles in a one minute time lapse.
+- The most tedious of all: spending two years recreating a rock outcrop in a studio so they can map one year’s worth of plant life cycles in a one-minute time-lapse.
 The studio version with the plants had to map EXACTLY with all the nooks and curves of the actual outcrop.

 - Justine Evans was the only camerawoman in these ten episodes.
 Some team members are women, but they were producers.

-Ten minutes in this series packs a lot of appreciation and facts on how natural history film comes together, and the trivia I’ve shared don’t compare to how much you can gain from watching the show yourself.
+Ten minutes in this series packs a lot of appreciation and facts on how natural history film comes together, and the trivia I’ve shared doesn’t compare to how much you can gain from watching the show yourself.